nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 .. note::

-    For Goerli testnet the proceedure would be:
+    For testnets the typical staking procedure is:

         #.
 Install ``nucypher`` on Staker's machine (see :doc:`/guides/installation_guide`)
         #.
 Establish ethereum account, provider, and, optionally, signer (see `Staking`_)